tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the client-facing server accepted ECH, it checks the second ClientHelloOuter also contains the "encrypted_client_hello" extension.
 If not, it MUST abort the handshake with a "missing_extension" alert.
-Otherwise, it checks that ClientECH.cipher_suite is unchanged, and that ClientECH.config_id and ClientECH.enc are empty.
+Otherwise, it checks that ClientECH.cipher_suite and ClientECH.key_id are unchanged, and that ClientECH.enc is empty.
 If not, it MUST abort the handshake with an "illegal_parameter" alert.

 Finally, it decrypts the new ClientECH.payload as a second message with the